captionpoint/captionpoint-plays/THE-LUCKIEST.md

 That works.
 ---
 ## CHERYL:
-Maybe a nice salad and some garlic bread.
+Maybe a nice salad and some garlic bread?
 ---
 ## PETER:
 Whatever you want.
+---
 You can make.
+---
 Whatever you want.
 ---
 ## CHERYL:
 Yeah OK.
+---
 I’ll do that.
+---
 I’ll do that.
-Pause.
 ---
 ## CHERYL:
 How many?
 ---
 ## PETER:
-How many what.
+How many what?
 ---
 ## CHERYL:
-How many lasagnas.
+How many lasagnas?
 ---
 ## PETER:
 Oh!
-Um…  I mean as many as you wanna make.
+Um...
 ---
+I mean as many as you wanna make.
+---
 ## CHERYL:
 Maybe I’ll make two.
+---
 One with sausages and one without sausages.
 ---
 ## PETER:
 Sounds like a plan.
 ---
 ## CHERYL:
 I gotta make a list.
+---
 You got a pen I wanna jot myself a note.
 ---
 ## PETER:
-I mean this is all in the unforeseeable future.
+I mean this is all in the
+---
+unforeseeable future.
+---
 We don’t have a date.
+---
 We’re just.
 ---
 ## CHERYL:
 Petey.
 ---
 ## PETER:
-Huh.
+Huh?
 ---
 ## CHERYL:
 What’s this we business.